|

 If that’s the case, try mixing it up with other types of items, such as balls, stuffed toys, and dumbbells.

-5. The dog will pick up the toy, but not bring it back.
+The dog will pick up the toy, but not bring it back

-Certified dog trainer Penny Leigh says the most common problem she hears from owners is that the dog will run and pick up the toy but will not bring it to the owner.
+Certified dog trainer Penny Leigh says the most common problem she hears from owners is that the dog will run and pick up the toy but won’t bring it to the owner.
 “The best solution for this is to play the two toys game,” says Leigh.
 “The dog picks up one toy and you immediately show them that you have another toy and they want to return to get that toy — or you can have treats and reward for giving you the toy with food.”
-This way, the dog does not feel like they are constantly giving up their prize, and they are constantly getting something in return.
+This way, the dog doesn’t feel like they’re constantly giving up their prize, and they’re constantly getting something in return.

 Some dogs may simply be confused about what’s being asked of them when it’s time to play fetch.
 To teach your dog to fetch, White offers the following pointers:

-- Take it: First, encourage your dog to move towards a toy and reward that first step with whatever your dog likes best (verbal praise, treats, or physical contact).
-Build to eventually having the dog touch the toy with their nose or mouth and finally taking the toy in their mouth
+• Take it: First, encourage your dog to move towards a toy.
+Reward that first step with whatever your dog likes best (verbal praise, treats, or physical contact).
+Build to eventually having the dog touch the toy with their nose or mouth and finally taking the toy in their mouth.

-- Retrieving: Start by asking your dog to pick up an item that’s within a foot of you and encourage them to either drop it in front of you or deliver the item to your hand.
-Once your pup accomplishes this, you can start increasing the distance between them and the dropped item.
+• Retrieving: Start by asking your dog to pick up an item that’s within a foot of you.
+Encourage them to either drop it in front of you or deliver the item to your hand.
+Once your dog accomplishes this, you can start increasing the distance between them and the dropped item.

 Why Toy Drive Matters

-To figure out which type of activities your pet really enjoys, White suggests paying attention to toy drive when you play with your dog.
+To figure out which activities your dog really enjoys, White suggests paying attention to toy drive when you play with them.
 Look for which types of toys your dog gravitates towards and whether they are more interested in the toy or your involvement and praise.
-Trying out different toys, different types of reinforcements and rewards, and different activities are all good ideas for helping increase toy drive.
+Trying out different toys, types of reinforcements and rewards, and activities are all good ideas for helping to increase toy drive.
 She suggests remembering that the overall goals of playtime are to:

-If fetch simply isn’t for your dog, White suggests considering the following alternatives sports and activity programs:
+If fetch simply isn’t for your dog, White suggests considering the following alternative sport and activity programs:

-- Rally — a team sport where you and your dog navigate a course, side-by-side, perfmorning 10–20 skills.
+• AKC Rally — a team sport where you and your dog navigate a course, side-by-side, performing 10–20 skills.

 “Once you learn about what your dog enjoys, chances are good that there will be fun activities out there for you two to explore together,” says White.